Kristopher Morgan, July 13, 2017

 We still have governments today for a variety of reasons.
 Not only have they been a part of life since the first civilizations were formed, not only do we experience dissonance when challenged with the very idea that governments are evil by their nature, but parenting, that is the shaping of future generations, is riddled with barbarism.
 The granting of human rights to children is a relatively new concept in the history of parenting.
 Lloyd Demause covers the history of parenting and it’s effects on countries in “The Emotional Life of Nations”, a book that is a crucial read for anyone wanting to know how the family ties in to what form of government we create.
 We all hear about genetics and nurture, but rarely does anyone mention the phrase psychogenics.

 There are steps we can all take to create a better future.
-Parents, we can look at embracing parenting techniques that keep our children with a positive emotional style.
+As parents, we can look at embracing parenting techniques that keep our children with a positive emotional style.
 Non-parents, please don’t operate under the assumption that the job of the parent is to control their kids so you don’t get annoyed.
 All adults can take steps, such as meditation or therapy, to improve our own emotional styles.
 The government we have is often a reflection of the overall emotional state we are in.
 In short, as Mother Teresa put it, “If you want to bring happiness to the whole world, go home and love your family.”

 Follow us at facebook.com/askalibertarian